2019 Special Olympics Vermont Award Winners

 Jamie Moore ~ Bellcate School

 Jamie’s passion for sports is undeniable.
-When Jamie took over the Special Olympics program at Bellcate, he breathed a fun, fresh, and focused energy into every sport we offer.
-Our students have focused training, breaking down skills into manageable learning moments, they have set routines to warm up, stretch, learn, train, compete within class, celebrate themselves and each other, and Jamie always makes sure to get the entire Bellcate school community involved in every event.
-Our athletes, partners and their families are forever grateful for Jamie’s love, dedication, direction, and drive.
+When Jamie took over the Special Olympics program at Bellcate, he breathed a fun, fresh, and focused energy into every sport Bellcate offers.
+Students have focused training, breaking down skills into manageable learning moments.
+They have set routines to warm up, stretch, learn, train, compete within class, celebrate themselves and each other, and Jamie always makes sure to get the entire Bellcate school community involved in every event.
+Bellcate athletes, partners and their families are forever grateful for Jamie’s love, dedication, direction, and drive.

 Unified Coach of the Year